Airspace

 Vancouver Airspace Modernization Project

-To learn more about the project, proposed changes, and public consultation, please visit www.navcanada.ca/VAMP.
+To learn more about the project and the final designs of the new arrival procedures, please visit: www.navcanada.ca/VAMP.

 Airspace Change Communications and Consultation Protocol (ACCCP)